-Alix Hayden has brain cancer, but instead of undergoing surgery and grueling chemotherapy, she's fighting it with the low-carb, high-fat ketogenic diet and has been doing great so far.
+Alix Hayden has brain cancer, but instead of undergoing surgery and grueling chemotherapy, she's fighting it with the low-carb, high-fat ketogenic diet and has been doing well so far.

-She has been following the ketogenic diet (which is a very low-carb, high-fat, moderate-protein diet) since February 2013, which cancer researcher Dr. Dominic D'Agostino told me starves cancer cells.
+She has been following the ketogenic diet (a very low-carb, high-fat, moderate-protein diet) since February 2013, which cancer researcher Dr. Dominic D'Agostino told Examiner can starve cancer cells.

-"Carbs are devastating for the brain," said Dr. Perlmutter.
+"Carbs are devastating for the brain," said Dr. Perlmutter, who also wrote Brain Maker: The Power of Gut Microbes to Heal and Protect Your Brain.
 "Even slight elevations in blood sugar have been shown to increase the risk of Alzheimer’s disease."

 Hayden's diet is roughly 65% fats, 30% protein, and 5% carbs.
 Her brain tumor hasn't gotten smaller since she began the ketogenic diet, but it also hasn't gotten any bigger — which is a great sign.

-Alix, who's in her thirties, gets an MRI every six months and is holding off on chemotherapy and radiation, as her brain tumor was categorized as slow-growing.
-Hayden started a blog called Greymadder to chronicle her cancer recovery, which has made her something of an Internet celebrity.
+Alix gets an MRI every six months and is holding off on chemotherapy and radiation, as her brain tumor was categorized as slow-growing.
+Hayden's blog called Greymadder, chronicles her cancer recovery and has made her something of an Internet celebrity.

 Question: You've been following the ketogenic diet for over a year now to treat your cancer.
 How are you feeling?

 I feel very good.
 I did experience an adjustment period, about two weeks or so when I began the ketogenic diet, that was rather 'flu-like.'
 After that, I was astonished at how quickly my energy came back.